-Prompted both by a turn to infrastructure and material relations in social research and the concern with social impact and social value in technical projects, this book seeks to outline new ways for social scientists to engage with, critique and participate in infrastructure design.
+Prompted both by a turn to infrastructure and material relations in social research and the concern with social impact and social value in technical projects, this book seeks to outline new ways for social scientists to engage with, critique, and participate in infrastructure design.
 The chapters build on theoretical attention to the social life of objects like roads, buildings, cities, and environments to devise practical methods that can help make social issues newly visible in infrastructure projects.
-Individually then the entries offer a range of practical methods for ‘speaking for the social’ in technical infrastructure projects.
-Taken together the book lays the ground for new kind of collaborative, applied social research embedded in the latest discussions in social theory to explore how social value, social impact and social responsibility might be rethought and achieved in the process of designing and engineering social change.
+Individually the entries offer a range of practical methods for “speaking for the social” in technical infrastructure projects.
+Taken together the book lays the ground for new kinds of collaborative, applied social research embedded in the latest discussions in social theory to explore how social value, impact, and responsibility might be rethought and achieved in the process of designing and engineering social change.

 About the Editors

 Hannah Knox is Professor of Anthropology at University College London.
 Her work concerns the relationship between technical infrastructures and social life, focusing in particular on how infrastructures, technologies, and data models frame and order the way that people imagine and engage with one another and the world around them.
 She has conducted research on road construction and the state in Peru, information systems and the transformation of work and welfare in the UK, and climate data and the problem of the city, also in the UK.
 Her current work is exploring how open data on energy and thermodynamics is being used in attempts to move towards a post-carbon culture.
 Hannah’s edited books include, with Penny Harvey, Roads: An Anthropology of Infrastructure and Expertise (Cornell, 2015), Ethnography for a Data Saturated World, with Dawn Nafus (Manchester, 2018), and Digital Anthropology, with Haidy Geismar (Routledge, 2021), and she is also the author of Thinking Like a Climate: Governing a City in Times of Environmental Change (Duke, 2020).